rzajac/esp-prot/examples/i2c_scan/README.md

 ## I2C scan.

-Demonstrates how to:
-- Scan I2C bus for devices.
+Demonstrates how to scan I2C bus for devices.

 ## Flashing